 How you tackle your debts may make a big difference to what you pay in the long run.

-If you’ve looked into the different types of debt available in Australia, you may have come across the terms ‘good debt’ and ‘bad debt’.
-All debt costs money and needs to be repaid, but not all debt is equal.
+While all debt costs money and needs to be repaid, not all debt is equal.
 There is ‘good debt’ and ‘bad debt’ and what separates the two is simply the ability for that debt to help you build wealth over time.

-Debt could be viewed favourably if you’re using it to invest in an asset, such as property or shares, which may generate an income over time, and/or grow in value so you can sell it for a profit at a later stage.
+For instance, debt could be viewed favourably if you’re using it to invest in an asset, such as property or shares, which (although not guaranteed) may generate an income over time, and/or grow in value, so you can sell it for a profit at a later date.

-Debt management can be a useful skill to have when it comes to managing money, saving and planning for the future.
-Whether it's a credit card, personal loan, student tuition, car finance or home loan you’re paying off, these tips and debt reduction strategies may help you pay off your debts sooner (become debt free).
+Debt management skills are handy to have when it comes to managing money, saving, and planning for the future.
+If you’re looking for some tips, the following strategies could help you to pay off your debts sooner.

-Track debt by working out the debts you have and what they total
+Work out what debts you have and what they total

-If you’re trying to figure out how to manage your debts, a good starting point is to make a list of how much you owe and to which providers, and how much you pay in fees and interest.
-While this could be unpleasant, it helps to get a realistic view of exactly how much you have to pay back, and how different interest rates and provider fees can affect the amount you have to pay.
+If you’re trying to figure out how to manage your debts, a good starting point would be to make a list of how much you owe and to which providers, and how much you pay in fees and interest to each.

 Compare what you earn, owe and spend

-By doing this, you can identify where there may be room for movement and where you could save a little bit extra here and there to add to your repayments.
+This will help you identify where there may be room for movement and where you could extract a little bit extra to add to your repayments.
 Our Budget calculator could help you crunch the numbers.

-See if you can consolidate loans into one payment
+See if you can consolidate your loans into one

-Multiple debts can mean multiple fees and interest charges, which is why consolidating debts into a single loan with a lower interest rate and lower fees, could help you to save money.
+Multiple debts can mean multiple fees and interest charges, which is why consolidating your debts into a single loan, with a lower interest rate and lower fees, could help you to save money.

 Pay your debts on time

-Try to pay the full amount outstanding rather than minimum amount owing
+Try to pay the full amount outstanding rather than minimum owing

-While it might be tempting to only pay the minimum amount owing, keep in mind that you can still incur interest on the balance that’s leftover, and this means you could end up owing more money.
-On the other hand, if you’re able to pay the full amount, typically you won’t be charged any interest at all.
+While it might be tempting to only pay the minimum amount owing, keep in mind that you could still incur interest on the balance that’s leftover, which means you may end up owing more money.
+On the flipside, if you’re able to pay the full amount, typically you won’t be charged any interest at all.

 Look at whether you can afford to make extra repayments

-One of the common debt reduction strategies is to make extra repayments on top of your regular repayments.
-Making extra repayments can help you pay off what you owe at a faster rate, and you’ll typically pay less interest.
-Depending on what you owe, this could mean thousands of dollars in savings, depending on how much you owe.
+Another idea is to make extra repayments on top of your regular repayments.
+This could help you pay off what you owe at a faster rate and you’ll typically pay less interest, which could mean thousands of dollars in savings, depending on how much you owe.

-Before making extra repayments, it can be useful to look at the conditions of your loan, as some lenders might charge you for paying off the debt early.
+However, before making extra repayments, check out the conditions of your loan, as there are some lenders that might charge you for paying off your debt early.

 Shop around for a better deal